ecrucru/anticrux/README.md

 You need first to install [Node.js](#nodejs).

-AntiCrux Engine acts like an UCI-compatible engine which can be connected to any modern desktop application.
+AntiCrux Engine acts like an UCI-compatible engine that can be connected to any modern desktop application.
 You will keep your habits and you will be able to create computer matches !
 The played variants are `suicide`, `giveaway` and `antichess`.
 They all refer to the same gameplay.

 Some restrictions apply :